This is a part of a series called Literary South, which highlights important literary landmarks and the writers and authors who made them known.

 N. 16th Street and Jefferson Avenue

-The majority of Faulkner’s manuscripts, including books, personal papers and other items, are at the Albert and Shirley Small Special Collections Library at the University of Virginia where Faulkner was a writer in residence.
+The majority of Faulkner’s manuscripts, including books, personal papers and other items, are at the Albert and Shirley Small Special Collections Library at the University of Virginia in Charlottesville where Faulkner was a writer in residence.
 They have the largest collection of written and printed materials related to Faulkner.

 160 McCormick Road